- Capital Projects

 2011 Paul E. Tsongas Award for Stewardship April 6, 2011

-For demonstrating good stewardship in the recent renovations of many of its residential buildings, Amherst College is one of 19 educational institutions in the state soon to be honored with a 2011 Paul E. Tsongas Award from Preservation Massachusetts (PM), a nonprofit organization “dedicated to preserving the Commonwealth’s historic and cultural heritage.”
+For demonstrating good stewardship in the renovations of many of its residential buildings, Amherst College was honored with a 2011 Paul E. Tsongas Award from Preservation Massachusetts (PM), a nonprofit organization “dedicated to preserving the Commonwealth’s historic and cultural heritage.”
 The award “recognizes those who have played an extraordinary role in promoting the preservation of our Commonwealth’s past for the benefit of the future.”
-While the majority of the other schools have won on the basis of particular single-building preservation projects, Amherst's recognition is for overall stewardship over time.

-According to Tom Davies, the college’s assistant director of facilities and director of design and construction, a board member of PM became aware of Amherst’s ongoing stewardship efforts when Davies gave a presentation on the topic of sustainable preservation at a Northeast Sustainable Energy Association conference in 2009.
-(The college’s recent significant progress in energy efficiency is proof that “preservation and sustainability can co-exist,” he added.)
-At the board member’s encouragement, the staff of the college’s Design and Construction Department then prepared an application for the Tsongas Award.“This year’s awards set out to recognize and honor Massachusetts colleges, universities and preparatory schools that have utilized and embraced preservation into their educational identity in a variety of ways,” wrote James W. Igoe, president of PM, in a congratulatory letter.
-“Amherst’s commitment to maintaining their historic campus showcases the incredible work and dedication of your firm and serves as a model for other colleges and universities to emulate.”
+According to Tom Davies, the college’s assistant Director of Facilities and Director of Design and Construction, a board member of PM became aware of Amherst’s ongoing stewardship efforts when Davies gave a presentation on the topic of sustainable preservation at a Northeast Sustainable Energy Association conference in 2009.
+“Amherst’s commitment to maintaining their historic campus showcases incredible work and dedication and serves as a model for other colleges and universities to emulate.”

 2011 Marvin Architect Challenge Award

 The renovations of Mayo Smith, Seelye, and Hitchcock Houses, at Amherst College were selected as the recipients of the 2011 Architect Challenge Award.
-This award is given to designs that use Marvin window products and exemplify solution-driven design, innovation, classic beauty and sustainability.
+This award is given to designs that exemplify solution-driven design, innovation, classic beauty and sustainability.
 Amherst College was recognized for their historic preservation and forward thinking in the category of collegiate housing.

 2010 AIANY Award of Merit

-Amherst College’s Mayo Smith, Seelye and Hitchcock Houses overlook the Amherst town common and are local historic landmarks.
-This project assures their preservation.
-But it also looks to the challenges of the future with ultra-high performance building envelopes, the use of solar energy to provide most of the domestichot water needs and high efficiency mechanical and electrical systems.
+Amherst College’s Mayo Smith, Seelye and Hitchcock Houses overlook the Amherst Town Common and are local historic landmarks.
+This project assures their preservation, and also looks to the challenges of the future with ultra-high performance building envelopes, the use of solar energy to provide domestic hot water and high efficiency mechanical and electrical systems.
 The off-campus buildings were part of the 2010 “Greening of the Valley” exhibition at the University of Massachusetts highlighting environmental responsive building initiatives occurring in the Pioneer Valley.
 The buildings provide a living environment that’s attractive to students with amenities comparable to the new dorms on campus.
-Code compliance for life safety and accessibility meets current standards.
-And the cost per bed is substantially less than a comparable new residence.
 Plans include a mix of room types preferred by upper class students, including singles, two-room doubles and suites.
 Added program includes common social and study space, music practice rooms, laundries and bathrooms.
 Existing floor plans were revised to improve space utilization, reclaim under-utilized space and accommodate new egress stairs.
-At Hitchcock House, an addition provides additional bed space requested by the College.
+At Hitchcock House, an addition provides additional bed space.

 Honor Award of the